bertdv/mlss-2026/README.md

 - [lecture notes PDF](https://github.com/bertdv/mlss-2026/blob/main/lectures/pdf/BMLIP_MLSS_Lectures.pdf) version 21-Jan-2026.

 However, we recommend that you read the lecture notes in your browser to take advantage of the interactive materials that we prepared for this course, based on [Pluto.jl](https://plutojl.org/).

+### BELOW HERE ONLY FOR INSTRUCTOR

+#### How to generate a new PDF bundle for the lecture notes?

+- brew install `poppler`
+- Open a terminal in the `mlss-2026` folder
+- Run `julia tools/generate_pdf.jl` in the root folder

+This gives an output PDF file.
+Then you should:

+1. Go to https://github.com/bertdv/mlss-2026/releases and make a new release (mlss2, mlss3, etc)
+2. Attach the PDF as "Binary" of the release, and publish
+3. Take the new PDF URL, and write it in README.md